muratk5n/thirdwave/en/README.md

 ---

 Need to treat electricity like the plague.
 Play whack-a-mole with it.
-Whenever it is generated, use it and make it go away; run it through an electrolyzer, produce H2, then send the gas over the pipeline, done.
+Whenever it is generated, use it and make it go away; quash it.
+Run it through an electrolyzer, produce H2, then send the gas over the pipeline, done.
 Or convert to ammonia, ship it overseas on large ships.
 The longer energy stays in this inefficient form, the worse it is.

 ---